jafermarq/FlowerMonthly/README.md

 ### Setup

-While there are different ways of setting up your PyThon environment, here I'll assume a [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installation is reachable from a standard bash/zsh terminal.
+While there are different ways of setting up your Python environment, here I'll assume a [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installation is reachable from a standard bash/zsh terminal.
 These are the steps to setup the environment:

 ```bash
 # create environment and activate